Inpatient Drug and Alcohol Rehab: 30 Day, 60 Day, & Long Term

 While inpatient programs are generally more effective than outpatient programs, that success comes at a cost.
 Living at a treatment center for an extended period of time means taking time away from family, friends, and work, which is a luxury not everyone can afford.
 Inpatient programs are also more expensive than other forms of treatment.

-In this guide, we’ll explore the pros and cons of inpatient drug rehab, when residential treatment makes sense, and how to pay for treatment if you decide it is the best choice for you.
+In this guide, we’ll explore the pros and cons of residential drug rehab, when it treatment makes sense, and how to pay for treatment if you decide it is the best choice for you.

 Key Points